budapest

 Fekete

-A quaint espresso bar with a small terrace in the heart of what is noted as the capital's oasis for second-hand books.
-Ham, quiche, and pancake breakfasts, and a quality coffee selection that ranks among the best in town.
+A quaint espresso bar with a small terrace in the heart of what is noted as the capital's oasis for second-hand books, serving specialty coffee, breakfast and brunch fare alongside baked goods and sweets.

 Read More